AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Reference/agora_chat_receive_webhook.md

 ### Accept a contact invitation

-When you accept the contact invitation from the other users, the Agora Chat server sends a callback to your app server.
+When a user accepts the contact invitation from another user, the Agora Chat server sends a callback to your app server.
 The sample code of the `payload` field is as follows:

 ```json
 "payload":